SHOP

 Steel Finishing

-We have a broad steel finishing capacity range, from applying a simple red oxide primer to a variety of three-part systems.
+We have a broad steel finishing capacity range, from applying a simple red oxide primer to various three-part systems.
+This includes:

-Our blasting process includes a 20’ x 50’ steel shot/grit blasting booth.
+• Blasting: Our blasting process happens in our 20’ x 50’ steel shot/grit blasting booth.
 We offer mechanical and hand blaster options, so you can choose the best method that suits your needs.
-Our mechanical blasters use high-pressure air to remove rust, paint, and other debris from metal surfaces, while our hand blasters are perfect for smaller jobs or areas that require more precision.
+Our mechanical blasters use high-pressure air to remove paint and other debris from metal surfaces, while our hand blasters are perfect for smaller jobs or areas requiring more precision.

 Types of Steel We Fabricate